Prince2k3/Conformant/README.md

 # Conformant

 Conformant is a powerful static code analyzer for Swift that enables you to enforce code structure consistency and architectural rules in your Swift projects through automated testing.
+Heavily inspired by [Konsist](https://docs.konsist.lemonappdev.com) and [ArchUnit](https://www.archunit.org/userguide/html/000_Index.html#_freezing_arch_rules)

 ## Features